|

 SWINGING SINGLES

 Many films never had soundtracks released.
 With a little luck they may have had a couple of tunes on an EP or a 45 back in the 60s, but that only makes them harder to find now.
-Recent collections have included some of these treasures and of course there are always the used bins...
+Recent CD collections have included some of these treasures and of course there are always the used bins...
 (Please don't hesitate to get in touch if you have information about something that should be included here.)

 "It Takes A Thief" (1968-70) starred Robert Wagner as Alexander Mundy.
 The theme by Dave Grusin is fantastic, but was only released on 45.
 Unfortunately, it is not the cool version from the show.
 It has a sort of 70's feel that doesn't quite cut it.
-However, the B side has a version of Name Of The Game that is quite good!
-The pilot episode, "Thief" had a different theme by Benny Carter which can be found on on of the T.V.Tunes CDs; "Television's Greatest Hits, Vol.5: In Living Color".
+However, the B-side has a version of Name Of The Game that is quite good!
+The pilot episode, "Thief" had a different theme by Benny Carter which can be found on one of the T.V.
+Tunes CDs: "Television's Greatest Hits, Vol.5: In Living Color".
 Luckily it is not one of the abbreviated or synthesized versions the TV Tunes collections are known for.

 Before he was James Bond, David Niven played Harry Love in "Where The Spies Are" (1965).
 The title theme and one other track with some groovy organ work by Jimmy Smith are included on this 2 CD Mario Nasciembene anthology.

-The theme to the sequel, "Where the Bullets Fly" (1966), written by Ron Bridges, Bob Kingston and sung by Susan Maughan can be found on this Susan Maughan collection.
+The theme to the sequel, "Where the Bullets Fly" (1966), sung by Susan Maughan can be found on this Susan Maughan collection.
+A third film in this series titled "OK Yevtushenko" (1968) (aka Somebody's Stolen Our Russian Spy) was scored by Ángel Arteaga, but no recordings as far as I know.

 "Our Man From R.O.M.E." is a collection of music from Italian spy and crime soundtracks already available with one exception.
 The vocal of the title theme to "Upperseven" (1965) performed by Betty Curtis for the film has been lost.
 It's not even included on the Upperseven soundtrack.
 The producers of the CD took one of Bruno Nicolai's instrumental tracks and had singer Sabina Montes re-do the vocals.
 Exquisite!

-Roma Rave Up is a collection of 60's Italian rock singles and includes 'Cupidation" by The Bumpers which was the theme to one of the Stuart Granger spy flicks, "Target For Killing" (1966).
+Roma Rave Up is a collection of 60's Italian rock singles and includes "Cupidation" by The Bumpers which was the theme to one of the Stuart Granger spy flicks, "Target For Killing" (1966).

 If we reach into the 70's a little we find John Barry's theme to "The Persuaders" (1971-72) starring Roger Moore and Tony Curtis on LP and CD.